 - St. Vincent NWR, P.O.
 Box 447, Apalachicola, FL 32329; 850-653-8808.

 Reference individual WMA brochures to determine if or when a limited entry permit is required.
-To apply for limited entry/quota permits, you will need to read the permit specific information on FWC’s website and complete the correct application worksheet.
-You may find the permit specific information and worksheets at MyFWC.com/Hunting under “Limited Entry/ Quota Hunts.”
+Applications for limited entry/quota permits can be submitted at GoOutdoorsFlorida.com or by completing a worksheet and having a license agent submit it for you.
+You may find information and worksheets at MyFWC.com/Hunting under “Limited Entry/ Quota Hunts.”
 FWC issues a variety of limited entry permits throughout the year to hunt species such as alligator, dove, quail, deer, waterfowl, hog and turkey and to camp on Green Swamp WMA.

 These limited permits allow the harvest of alligators on specific public water bodies or within specific counties.
-Each permit authorizes the take of two alligators on a specific harvest unit.
+Each permit authorizes the take of two alligators on a specific harvest unit (see Florida is the alligator hunting capital of the world).

 Green Swamp camping